Pat-a-cake, pat-a-cake, baker's man: Origins

 Marking pastry or baked goods with an identifiable mark may stem from a time when households without an oven of their own could take their items to a local baker or bake house, paying to have their items finished for a small fee.
 Marking the pastry would have been a way to ensure the return of the proper item.

 The earliest version set to music appears in James Hook's "A Christmas Box" (1796).

 Game

 The rhyme often accompanies a clapping game between two people.
 It alternates between a normal individual clap by one person with two-handed claps with the other person.
 The hands may be crossed as well.
 This allows for a possibly complex sequence of clapping that must be coordinated between the two.
 If told by a parent to a child, the "B" and "baby" in the last two lines are sometimes replaced by the child's first initial and first name.

-The "pat-a-cake" song and clapping game was used by Bob Hope and Bing Crosby in their series of "Road to" films as a means of distraction.
+The "pat-a-cake" song and clapping game was used by Bob Hope and Bing Crosby in their series of "Road to" films.
 The gag worked by means of adding a synchronised punch into the clapping game routine, allowing them to make their escape.

+Patty-cake appears as a plot point in the 1988 film Who Framed Roger Rabbit, where it is made out to be the toon equivalent of sex.